by Tommy H. Thomason

 The most obvious external differences between the Grumman F8F -2 Bearcat in the lead picture above and the F8F-1 were the 12" taller vertical fin and rudder and the 20mm cannon armament (the latter was also a feature of the F8F-1B, the B suffix indicating a change in armament) indicated by the longer barrels and the bumps on the upper surface of the wing.

-The -2 had a smaller trough with only three exhaust pipes.
+This is the -2 trough with three exhaust pipes.

 Mike West of Lone Star Models sells resin 1/48 F8F-1 and -2 cowls as well as other F8F improvements.
 Chris Bucholtz of Obscurco also offers a replacement F8F-2 cowl for the 1/48 Hobbycraft kit.